SPAAM-community/spaam-community.github.io/README.md

 ## Quick Start - Fast

-Standard - edit via github, and wait for website to re-render to test):
+Standard - edit via github, and wait for website to re-render to test:

+> ⚠️ Not ideal as all changes are visible to the world before you have checked it works!

 - On this repository press <kbd>.</kdb> on your keyboard
 - Open the files you want to edit on the left-hand bar